Indonesian Esoteric Buddhism: Literature

-The oldest extant esoteric Buddhist Mantrayana literature in Old Javanese, a language significantly influenced by Sanskrit, is enshrined in the San Hyan Kamahayanikan (possibly 8th century).
-The San Hyan Kamahayanikan claims that its teachings come from Dignaga.
+The oldest extant esoteric Buddhist Mantrayana literature in Old Javanese, an Austronesian language significantly influenced by Sanskrit, is enshrined in the San Hyan Kamahayanikan (possibly 8th century).
+The San Hyan Kamahayanikan claims that its teachings come from the Indian philosopher Dignāga.

 The Tibetan Buddhist canon includes translations of texts written by Javanese masters, such as the Durbodhaloka (a commentary on the Abhisamayalamkara) of Suvarnadvipa Dharmakīrti.

 Another work by an Indonesian Tantric Buddhist is Bianhong's Ritual Manual for Initiation into the Great Mandala of the Usnisa-Cakravartin which survives in the Chinese Taisho Tripitaka (T. 959).
 The Japanese master Kukai wrote a biography of Bianhong.

 Architecture

 Bahal temple I, in Padang Lawas, North Sumatra.
 One of the remnants of Pannai Kingdom.